rajjitlai/HTMLnCSS-Tips/Readme.md

 - [Mouse Effect Design](./08-mouse-effect/): A beautiful mouse effect design using HTML, CSS and JS.
 You can customize the color and the width of the effect.
 - [Translucent Profile Card](./09-translucent-profile-card/): A beautiful translucent profile card made using HTML and CSS.
 You can modify the styling according to your needs.
 - [Fill Blanks Quiz](./10-fill-blanks-quiz/): A quiz web design using HTML, CSS and JS.
 You can add your own questions which will be displayed like a fill-in-the-blanks quiz system.
+- [Responsive Navbar](./11-responsive-smoky-navbar/): A simple responsive Navbar design using HTML, CSS and JavaScript with Smoking Animation.

 Happy coding!